It will be led by Malcolm Huxter and co-led by Lisa Brown (see below for details).

 Who is this retreat for?

-This silent residential retreat is for anyone who has had some prior experience with meditation and wishes to enhance and practise her, his or their skills.
+This silent online retreat is for anyone who has had some prior experience with meditation and wishes to enhance and practise her, his or their skills.
 The retreat is suited to the general public as well as health care practitioners, therapists, educators, programme leaders and it may partially fulfil CPD requirements for some professions and meditation teacher training programs.

 The fees.
 In accordance with Buddhist traditions, there is no fee for the teachings and guidance on this retreat as it is dana based.
 Dana refers to the economy of generosity where the teachings are given freely and those who receive the teaching have the opportunity to reciprocate with a financial gift that they feel is suitable, after the retreat has finished.
 The registration fee of $100-350 covers administration costs and contributes to providing support for scholarships.